Why Study Abroad?

 Distinguish Yourself the Job Market

-If you're a prospective K-State undergraduate or freshman, college graduation may be the least of your worries.
-If you're a senior, though, you may know all-too-well how close it is!
-When you study abroad at K-State, you can be confident that you're in a better position when you enter the job market than if you just studied in Kansas.
-Employers tend to give hiring preference to K-State graduates who have an international experience on their transcripts, as study abroad proves that prospective employees have mature attitudes and open minds.
+If you're a prospective K-State undergraduate or a first-year student, applying for jobs might not be your top priority right now.
+If you're a senior, though, you know all-too-well how close it is!
+When you participate in an education abroad program, you will be more competitive when you enter the job market than if you had just studied in Kansas.
+International experience is a good indicator that a perspective employee has intercultural communication skills and respect for other cultures - traits that more and more employers are prioritizing.
 Give yourself every opportunity to enhance your resume in our competitive world--study abroad!

 Gain Academic and Professional Experience

 If you want to go to graduate or professional school after you leave K-State, you've probably thought about the difficulty of getting into a good program.
-Admissions boards view prospective students with study abroad experience in a much more favorable light than applicants who've never left the United States.
+Much like applying for jobs, international experience will help you stand out to an admissions board.
 Gain admission to a great medical school by volunteering at a health clinic in Kenya.
 Pass the LSAT with flying colors after you learn about common law in London.
 Get inspired to research a senior honors or Master's thesis after exploring China.
 You don't have to wait to know your future--live it now when you study abroad!

 *Lynn Anderson, ed.
 Internationalizing Undergraduate Education: Integrating Study Abroad into the Curriculum.
 Minneapolis: University of Minnesota, 2005.